 Intense Deep Hair Conditioner

 Revitalize your hair with NaturelleGrow’s Intense Deep Conditioner.
-This hair mask has highly concentrated formula with natural ingredients designed to restore damaged hair.
+This hair mask has a highly concentrated formula with natural ingredients designed to restore damaged hair.

 Your hair’s health will improve and progress after each use.
-Simply apply the mask throughout your hair and leave on 15 minutes.
+Simply apply the mask throughout your hair and leave for 15 minutes.
 You can treat your hair to an intensive treatment every 2 to 3 weeks or even more frequently depending upon the condition of your diving hair.